Analida's Ethnic Spoon

 Step by Step Photos:

-A collage of 8 photos showing the steps to make feta and candied walnut scones.
+A photo showing the ingredients to make feta walnut scones and candied walnuts.

-1. Gather all your ingredients and have them measured, chopped and ready to go.
+• Step 1: Gather all your ingredients and have them measured, chopped, and ready to go.
 Preheat your oven to 425°F.

-2. Coarsely chop the walnuts if they are whole or halves.
-Heat a small non-stick skillet on medium and add ½ tablespoon sugar ⅛ teaspoon of cayenne pepper and the ½ cup of walnuts.
-Continue heating and stirring until all the sugar has melt and coasts the nuts.
+• Step 2: Coarsely chop the walnuts if they are whole or halves.
+Heat a small non-stick skillet on medium and add ½ tablespoon sugar, ⅛ teaspoon of cayenne pepper, and the ½ cup of walnuts.
+Continue heating and stirring until all the sugar has melted and coats the nuts.

-3. Place the four, baking powder, salt and sugar in a food processor.
+• Step 3: Place the flour, baking powder, salt, and sugar in a food processor.
 Pulse a few times to combine.
 Add the butter a few slices at a time and pulse.
-Continue pulsing until it resembles corn meal.
+Continue pulsing until it resembles cornmeal.
 Do not over pulse.

-4. Transfer the flour mixture to a large bowl.
-Add the feta cheese, candied walnuts and parsley then stir to combine.
+• Step 4: Transfer the flour mixture to a large bowl.
+Add the feta cheese, candied walnuts, and parsley, then stir to combine.
 Slowly pour in the heavy cream while mixing with a spatula or wooden spoon.

-5. Transfer the mixture to a floured surface and knead until it comes together.
-Using a rolling pin form a 12 inch by 6 inch rectangle.
+• Step 5: Transfer the mixture to a floured surface and knead until it comes together.
+Using a rolling pin, form a 12-inch by 6-inch rectangle.

-6. Cut in half lengthwise to form two 12 inch by 3 inch rectangles.
+• Step 6: Cut in half lengthwise to form two 12-inch by 3-inch rectangles.
 Cut each rectangle into 6 pieces and then cut those 6 in half on a diagonal to make 12 triangles.

-8. Bake for 15 minutes or unit a cake tester comes out clean.
+• Step 8: Bake for 15 minutes or until a cake tester comes out clean.

 Frequently Asked Questions: